Comprehensive guide to legally required employee benefits

 Legally required benefits for all employers

 Ensuring compliance with legally required benefits is essential for employers.
-Failure to do so can result in legal consequences.
+Failure to do so can result in legal consequences, including potential claims related to employee benefits liability insurance.
 Here are some key legally mandated benefits applicable to all employers:

 Social Security and Medicare